ZEBAS204/twitch-miner-compiled/README.md

-# Twitch_idle_farm
+# Twitch Idle Farm

-This is just a compiled version of [Twitch Channel Points Miner v2](https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2).
+This is just a compiled version of [Twitch Channel Points Miner v2 (forked)](https://github.com/rdavydov/Twitch-Channel-Points-Miner-v2)

+> **Note**
+>
+> The original version of [Twitch Channel Points Miner v2](https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2) is currently unmaintained.
+Instead, this project uses an up-to-date fork by [rdavydov](https://github.com/rdavydov).

 ## 📛 What is and what is Not